Analytic isolation of newforms of given level: A third proof

 \section{A third proof}

 We sketch here a proof of Corollary \ref{cor:for-generics} (thus $G = \GL_2(k)$) which is more complicated and less self-contained than the above proofs, but which some readers may find illustrative; it is also similar in spirit to what is typically done classically along the lines discussed in \S\ref{sec:intro}.
 Thus, let notation and assumptions be as in the statement of Corollary \ref{cor:for-generics}.
 We assume, for clarity of exposition, that $\pi$ is unitary; a proof for general $\pi$ may be obtained by working systematically with standard projectors in place of inner products.
-Realize $\pi$ in its Kirillov model with respect to an unramified additive character (see \cite{Sch02}).
-Suppose first that $c(\pi) \geq 2$.
-Then $\pi[0..c(\pi)]$ is spanned by the standard newvector $1_{\mathfrak{o}^\times}$.
-More generally, for any segment $\ell$, one has the decomposition
+We may assume that $\pi$ has unramified central character, as otherwise both sides of the required identity vanish.
+Let us realize $\pi$ in its Kirillov model with respect to an unramified additive character (see \cite{Sch02}).